Updated on: July 7, 2023

 Use a putty knife to apply a small amount of grout where you need it.
 Then, make sure you remove any excess grout from the pavers because it could stain.
 To do this, use a wire brush to remove the dried grout traces.

-Step #5: Replace Pavers
+Step #5: Replace Pavers as Needed

 No matter how often you clean, you may need to replace a few pavers once in a while.
 While this isn’t a must-do “step,” it could be necessary.
 Overall, it’s easy to replace a new stone without damaging the area.
 Getting rid of that damaged stone will enhance your patio instantly.